Dublin, Ireland

 out of my bin/out (off) your head/out of the box.
 In Irish, slainte means cheers.

-James Joyce pubs, complete with spelling and grammatical errors on a plaque.
+complete with spelling and grammatical errors on a pukey

+plaque.
 The master would be amused.
-His image and words are free to be
+His image and words are free to use in any

-used in any way one likes, now that family copyright has expired.
+way one likes, now that family copyright expired in 2021.

 If you like to mix